 Introduction

-Mindfulness and impulsivity as personality characteristics are considered important elements in wellbeing and health, partly because they are both strongly related to attentional control processes in charge of guiding behavior in a goal-driven manner to deal efficiently with obstacles and challenges that life entails (Schuman-Olivier et al., 2020; Stratton, 2006).
+The personality characteristics of mindfulness and impulsivity are considered important elements in wellbeing and health, partly because they are both strongly related to attentional control processes in charge of guiding behavior in a goal-driven manner to deal efficiently with obstacles and challenges that life entails (Schuman-Olivier et al., 2020; Stratton, 2006).
 Mindfulness as a trait is described as a relatively stable characteristic of an individual that reflects an inherent ability to remain mindful across different situations and contexts (Baer et al., 2006).
 It also refers the acceptance and awareness of thoughts, emotions, physical senses, and external experiences at the present time without judging and trying to control and suppress them (Terres-Barcala et al., 2022).
-In contrast, impulsivity trait, in its broad definition, is define

-as a predisposition to take quick and unreflective actions in response to internal and/or external stimuli despite the negative consequences (Leshem, 2007, 2016; Moeller et al., 2001).
+In contrast, trait impulsivity, in its broad definition, is defined as a predisposition to take quick and unreflective actions in response to internal and/or external stimuli despite the negative consequences (Leshem, 2007, 2016; Moeller et al., 2001).

 While impulsivity is considered a risk factor for involvement in negative behaviors (e.g., addictions, violence, delinquency), mindfulness is considered not only as a protective factor against such behaviors, but also as a factor that strengthens mental well-being and encourages productive behaviors.
-The importance of mindfulness to adjustive behaviors is reflected in the continued growth of mindfulness-based intervention programs in the general and clinical population (Peters et al., 2011).
+The importance of mindfulness for adjustive behaviors is reflected in the continued growth of mindfulness-based intervention programs in the general and clinical population (Peters et al., 2011).
 Mindfulness skills may reduce impulsivity in several ways.
 Improving awareness of internal experiences may facilitate the monitoring of impulses and the reduction of impulsive behaviors, which are characterized by a lack of reflection and thoughtful intention (Peters et al., 2011).
 The cultivation of mindfulness skills through meditation practice, for example, precludes impulsive thought and behavior through the maintenance of attention on the present moment and the qualities of acceptance, openness, and curiosity (Stratton, 2006).